ytdl-org/youtube-dl/README.md

                                          files (restart from beginning)
     --no-part                            Do not use .part files - write directly into output file
+    --mtime                              Use the Last-modified header to
+                                         set the file modification time
-    --no-mtime                           Do not use the Last-modified header to set the file modification time
+    --no-mtime                           Do not use the Last-modified header to set the file modification time (default)
     --write-description                  Write video description to a
                                          .description file
     --write-info-json                    Write video metadata to a .info.json